 Impact Research Associate, Ashoka Global Impact & Evidence Team

 Faith Rotich works with the team to create frameworks and measurement tools to evaluate Ashoka’s impact on different stakeholders, including individuals, organizations and communities.
 Faith is passionate about creating new measurements to demonstrate the value of changemaking abilities for today’s world.
 She is the Product Lead for the Changemaker Index where she conducts literature review to inform the tool, interrogates research and survey methodologies, and designs survey questions, among other things.

 Faith was born and raised in Kenya, and holds a bachelor’s degree in Econometrics & Quantitative Economics from Dartmouth College in the United States.

 Digital Communications Strategist, Ashoka's Integrated Technology Initiative

-Stephen Outlaw is an Institutional Strategist at Ashoka.
-As a member of Ashoka's Integrated Technology Initiative (ITI), he serves as Ashoka's Digital Communications Properties Strategist.
+Stephen Outlaw is an Institutional Strategist at Ashoka and a member of Ashoka's Integrated Technology Initiative (ITI).
 Stephen is a digital tool and platform evangelist - building strategies and sharing best practices for leveraging Ashoka's digital communications properties to maximize engagement with changemakers around the world.
 He has been working for social change for over two decades - collaborating with technologists, communications teams, and marketing experts to advance the goals of citizen sector/non-profit organizations.